-- a) Other than inserts within them, engine crankcases including sump and cylinder heads must be manufactured from cast or wrought aluminium or iron alloys. - No composite materials or metal matrix composites are permitted either for the whole component or locally. - b) Other than parts listed in a) above, magnesium based alloys are permitted for static parts which may not be changed without incurring a penalty under Article 5.22.

-- c) Any metallic structure whose primary or secondary function is to retain lubricant or coolant within the engine must be manufactured from an iron based alloy, an aluminium alloy or a magnesium based alloy if permitted by Article 5.17.8(b). - d) All threaded fasteners, other than the two exceptions below, must be manufactured from an alloy based on Cobalt, Iron or Nickel.
-The exceptions are: - i) Fasteners whose primary function requires them to be an electrical insulator may be manufactured from ceramic or polymeric materials. - ii) Fasteners that are used in electronic control units may be manufactured from aluminium alloys.
+- Other than inserts within them, engine crankcases including sump, cylinder heads and cylinder head cam covers must be manufactured from cast or wrought aluminium or iron alloys. - No composite materials or metal matrix composites are permitted either for the whole component or locally. - b) Other than parts listed in a) above, magnesium based alloys are permitted for static parts which may not be changed without incurring a penalty under Article 5.22. - c) Any metallic structure whose primary or secondary function is to retain lubricant or coolant within the engine must be manufactured from an iron based alloy, an aluminium alloy or a magnesium based alloy if permitted by Article 5.17.8(b). - d) All threaded fasteners, other than the two exceptions below, must be manufactured from an alloy based on Cobalt, Iron or Nickel.
+The exceptions are: - i) Fasteners whose primary function requires them to be an electrical insulator may be manufactured from ceramic or polymeric materials. - ii) Fasteners that are used in electronic control units may be manufactured from aluminium or copper based alloys or polymeric (plastic) materials.